 Please note: The kickstarter campaign is over, but we are still accepting backers!
 Please email me directly at [email protected] to add your support.

 Click here for a preview: The Faithful Bird, from Eric Kitchen's The Olney Avian Verse

 With a background in composition, I have long enjoyed contemporary music in the choral and solo realms.
-As a choral enthusiast, I have been fortunate to perform world premieres- by composers such as Andrew E. Simpson, Maurice Saylor, Don McCullough, and Lori Laitman, to name a few.
+As a choral enthusiast, I have been fortunate to perform many world premieres- by composers such as Andrew E. Simpson, Maurice Saylor, Don McCullough, Lori Laitman, and Lera Auerbach, to name a few.

 My recording project will introduce yet-unheard works of contemporary classical composers - I am honored that this music is being written for ME.
 Eric's piece is our inspiration!

 I have been fortunate to work with these amazing composers in the recent past, and they have each pledged to join my project!
 With Nature as their theme, I can only imagine what beauty they will create.

 Eric Kitchen lives in the beautiful area of Cumberland, Maryland.
 His song cycle, The Olney Avian Verse, was written for his daughter, and was inspired by nature's livliness.
 Eric writes beautiful lines that poignantly speak to the poetry by William Cowper.
 His music clearly conveys the sweet, funny, and thoughtful stories of the birds featured throughout the piece.

 Maurice Saylor is a composer with special affinities for vocal, chamber, and silent film music.
 His tuneful and quirky scores often showcase an interest in unusual combinations of instruments and blur the boundaries of style and genre.
 His melodic lines thrill me, and his harmonies fascinate me! http://mauricesaylor.net/